elmarquez/ngSolr/README.md

 -----

 1. Install and configure a web server and Apache Solr search engine.
-2. Install EAC-Solr schema in your Apache Solr core.
-Index your EAC data using the EAC-Solr configuration.
+2. Install EACCPF-Solr schema in your Apache Solr core.
+Index and commit your search data to Solr.
 Use the Solr administration interface to ensure that search data is now available.
-Copy the EAC transform file to your project folder.
 3. Download and unzip the package.
 The unzipped archive will contain a number of subdirectories.
-Copy the app subdirectory to your web server.
+Copy the contents of the app subdirectory to your web server.
 4. Edit the assets/js/solr-ajax/app.js file.
 Replace the SOLR_BASE and SOLR_CORE
    values with the URL to your Solr search engine interface and the name of the Solr core respectively.
 5. Load the index.html page and attempt to execute searches against your index.
 You should see search results appear.
+If you have problems, open your browser's console to look for error messages.

 Testing